Researchers say the destruction of these sheaths causes multiple sclerosis symptoms.

 Some cells may create longer myelin sheaths or have other unique features.

-These subgroups of cells were identified in a recently published in the journal Nature.
+These subgroups of cells were identified in a

 The findings may be important to understanding disease progression and developing therapeutic approaches.

 “This is huge for MS,” Schofield said of the second study.
 “It will revolutionize the way we look at MS.”